Bennett, No. 1 Georgia remain perfect, rout Tennessee 41-17

 THE TAKEAWAY

 Georgia: The Bulldogs may not have turned in the dominating defensive performance they’ve become known for this season.
-But they proved they could power through with seven players reportedly sick enough to receive fluids intravenously before kickoff.
+But they proved they could power through with several sick players.
+Smart said they pulled defensive lineman Jalen Carter, who had received fluids intravenously, at halftime because his fever was over 100.

 POLL IMPLICATIONS